-Be sure to comb through the documents to see if there are any hidden charges or penalties that may come back to haunt you in the long run.
-It’s really important to compare bridging loans to ensure you can get the best rates.
+Be sure to comb through the documents to see if any hidden charges or penalties may come back to haunt you in the long run.
+It’s important to compare bridging loans to ensure you get the best rates.

 Before Anything Else, Go Over The Criteria Before Filing Your Application For A Bridge Loan

-Again, different lenders and lending agencies may have different bridging finance criteria for those applying for a bridge loan.
-However, in the UK, any company offering a short term bridge loan will ask you for or about any of the following in order to work out the bridging mortgage rates you will pay:
+Again, lenders and lending agencies may have different bridging finance criteria for those applying for a bridge loan.
+However, in the UK, any company offering a short-term bridge loan will ask about the following to work out the bridging mortgage rates you will pay:

 - The loan duration or term which, in most cases, can be as short as a day to twelve months, though some lenders can stretch the term up to eighteen months;